 The number of global trials grows every year, with study teams reaching out to increasingly diverse patient populations.
-These broader populations bring a growing variety of languages, cultures and experiences – all which need to be considered when recruiting or interacting with clinical trial participants.
+These broader populations bring a growing variety of languages, cultures, and experiences – all of which need to be considered when recruiting or interacting with clinical trial participants.
+While regulations vary from country to country, translation of clinical trial materials into the local language allows participants to understand what the trial involves and follow directions.

-At the same time, clinical trials and patient materials are continuously adapting to better reach patients and populations with increasingly imaginative and interactive recruitment strategies.
+Patient and clinical trial materials are continuously adapting to better reach patients and populations with increasingly imaginative and interactive recruitment strategies.
 For example, activities like crossword puzzles and interactive games have now become common tools for better engaging patients.

 What is machine translation?